 You are not required to wear a mask in most outdoor settings.
 However, effective September 13, masks are required at outdoor venues with 500 or more attendees.
 Although not required at smaller events, we encourage people, both vaccinated and unvaccinated, to wear a mask in crowded outdoor settings when it's difficult to keep distance from others.

 The requirements for mask use at your workplace might be different than for the general public.
 Masking guidance for employers is available from the Washington State Department of Labor and Industries.

 Face coverings are an additional tool we can use to stop the spread of COVID-19 in our community.
 They protect others by blocking droplets that contain the virus from spreading to others when someone with the infection coughs, sneezes, or speaks.
 After vaccination, masks are the best tool we have to reduce the spread of COVID-19.
 They provide an additional layer of protection even if you're already vaccinated.

-Washington State residents and visitors who are not fully vaccinated must wear face coverings in most public indoor settings.
+Effective August 23, Washington State residents and visitors must wear face coverings in every public indoor setting, regardless of vaccination status.

 This order will remain in effect until it is repealed or replaced by the Secretary of Health, or until it is ended by the Governor.

 Generally masks are not required outdoors, except at outdoor venues with 500 or more attendees.
 We encourage everyone, regardless of vaccination status, to wear a mask in any crowded outdoor setting, no matter how large or small.
 Masks provide an extra layer of protection from COVID-19 and the highly infectious Delta variant.

 Face coverings should fit snugly over your nose and mouth and consist of multiple layers.
 If your mask or face covering only consists of one layer, consider doubling up.

 Information about choosing the right mask, and wearing it correctly, is available from the CDC.